 When the planning process began, the cities requested that the transfer system network be analyzed as an integral part of the waste export system plan.
 As a result, the Plan focuses on upgrades to the transfer system and a timeline for decisions required to implement waste export.
-As the planning process continues, the final recommendations for implementing waste export will build upon the recommendations made in this Plan.
+The planning process that has been used to date, with input from SWAC, MSWMAC, ITSG, commercial solid waste haulers, King County Council staff, the division's labor union representatives, and division employees, will continue.
+The final recommendations for implementing waste export will build upon the recommendations made in this Plan.

-In the interim, the division will continue to collaborate with the SWAC, MSWMAC, ITSG, commercial solid waste haulers, King County Council staff, the division's labor union representatives, and division employees on the update of the 2001 Solid Waste Plan, which is scheduled for completion in 2007.
+In the interim, the division will continue to collaborate with current stakeholders on the update of the Final 2001 Comprehensive Solid Waste Management Plan, which is scheduled for completion by 2008.
 It is also anticipated that additional interim reports on policy-related issues will be required during the development of the next solid waste plan and before out-of-county disposal is implemented.

-The division, in collaboration with stakeholders, will determine what future reports will be needed in order to analyze the following issues:
+The timing for future reports will be recommended to the King County Council for analysis of issues such as:

 - Waste Reduction and Recycling

 - Lifespan of the Cedar Hills Landfill

 - Disposal Options

-- Long-Haul Transportation/Intermodal Issues
+- Long-Haul Transportation/I ntermodal Issues